risawitama/verbose-potato/README.md

-## Don't tell secrets in corn fields.
-Too many ears around.
+## Who is the coolest Doctor in the hospital?
+The hip Doctor!